jesushuerta/PQC/_posts/YYYY-MM-DD-2-QThreat.md

 ## Shor's Algorithm for Factoring

-Let's go in deep with the factoring problem and how Shor's algorithm solves it so fast.
+Let's see whay the factoring problem is solved by Shor's algorithm so fast.
 Our factoring problem starts with a known number N, such that N=p*q, where p and q are positive prime numbers we want to find.

 There are several ideas that Shor introduce to solve this, first is to associate the factoring problem with finding the order of a function.